Khmer National Navy: Aftermath

 By the end of the war in 1975, total Cambodian Navy losses amounted to a quarter of its ships and 70 percent of its sailors had been killed or wounded in action.
-The rest of the MNK personnel that were unable to leave Cambodia – ranging from Petty Officers, enlisted men and the female clerical staff to Marines, Nageurs de Combat, SEALs and the Commandos de Choc – had no other choice but to surrender.
+The rest of the MNK personnel that were unable to leave Cambodia – ranging from Petty Officers, enlisted men and the female clerical staff to Marines, Nageurs de Combat, SEALs and the Commandos de Choc (who defended both the Ream and Chrui Chhangwar naval bases until the very end) – had no other choice but to surrender.
 Most of them ended up being shot by Khmer Rouge firing squads, with their bodies dumped into shallow graves dug in forest areas close to naval facilities; others were sent to be "re-educated" in labour camps (known as the "Killing Fields"), where they remained until the Cambodian–Vietnamese War of 1978–79.
-Later unconfirmed reports claim that a small number of qualified naval personnel escaped this fate by being pressed into service of the new Khmer Rouge regime in order to operate and maintain the remaining US-made sea and river craft left behind, and to help train ship crews.
+Later unconfirmed reports claim that a small number of qualified naval personnel escaped this fate by being pressed into service of the new Khmer Rouge regime in order to operate and maintain the remaining U.S.-made sea and river craft left behind, and to help train ship crews.

-Many naval officers were also executed, including Rear Admiral Vong Sarendy, who missed several opportunities to leave Phnom Penh and was reportedly arrested and killed while trying belatedly to escape by boat to the Tonle Sap lake the day Phnom Penh fell.
+Many naval officers were also executed, including Counter admiral Vong Sarendy, who missed several opportunities to leave Phnom Penh and was reportedly arrested and killed by the Khmer Rouge while trying belatedly to escape by boat to the Tonle Sap lake the day Phnom Penh fell, though other sources state that he actually committed suicide when the insurgents were about to enter his office at the MNK Fleet Command Headquarters in the Chrui Chhangwar Naval Base.
 Of the 103 ratings that graduated from the Naval Academy in 1973, only three are known to have survived the Khmer Rouge's massive purges.

-The Khmer Rouge was able to seize intact some 13 coastal patrol "Swift boats", 40 PBR Mk 1 and 2 "Bibber" river patrol boats and five LCM (8) LCUs for the Navy of the Kampuchea Liberation Army (NKLA) of Democratic Kampuchea; the other sea and river vessels were found damaged beyond economic repair, either sunk by enemy fire or scuttled by their own crews.
-At least seven NKLA's "Swift boats" were later lost during the Mayaguez incident on 15 May 1975, on which one of the boats was sunk by a US Air Force AC-130 gunship and the other six were either sunk or severely damaged by US Navy A-6A Intruder and A-7E Corsair II attack jets.
-Despite maintenance problems and spare parts' shortages, the remaining nine coastal patrol "Swift boats", the PBR river patrol boats and the LCUs were kept serviceable at Ream and Chrui Chhangwar naval bases until February 1979, when the NKLA was neutralized by the People's Army of Vietnam during the Cambodian–Vietnamese War of 1978–79.
+The Khmer Rouge was able to salvage one PC-461 class patrol craft, 13 coastal patrol "Swift boats", 40 PBR Mk 1 and 2 "Bibber" river patrol boats and five LCM (8) LCUs for the Navy of the Kampuchea Revolutionary Army (NKRA) of the new Democratic Kampuchea Regime; the other sea and river vessels were found damaged beyond economic repair, either sunk by enemy fire or scuttled by their own crews.
+At least seven NKRA's "Swift boats" were later lost during the Mayaguez incident on 15 May 1975, on which one of the boats was sunk by a U.S. Air Force AC-130 gunship. and the other six were either completely destroyed or severely damaged by U.S. Navy A-6A Intruder and A-7E Corsair II attack jets.
+Despite maintenance problems and spare parts' shortages, the remaining nine coastal patrol "Swift boats", the PBR river patrol boats and the LCUs were kept serviceable at Ream and Chrui Chhangwar naval bases until February 1979, when the NKRA was neutralized by the People's Army of Vietnam during the Cambodian–Vietnamese War of 1978–79.